-Bill Kirk has been editor at the Pierce County Herald in Ellsworth, Wisconsin, since 1988.
+Bill Kirk was editor of the Pierce County Herald in Ellsworth, from 1988 to February, 2015 and is now on staff as a reporter.
 He holds a bachelors degree in journalism from the University of Wisconsin-Eau Claire.
 He previously worked in the media distribution department at the University of Minnesota's Minneapolis campus and is past editor of The Tri-County News in Osseo, Wisconsin.

 - Member for

 - 5 years 5 months

 PRESCOTT -- ”Give credit where credit is due” is advice followed recently by officials from the Prescott Lions Club.
 They completely surprised fellow Lions Member Dick Hoffman at a meeting of the organization’s board by presenting him with two awards: one for 35 years of club membership and the other a Lions Club International Foundation honor named after the foundation’s originator, Melvin Jones.

 PLUM CITY -- Look for the Plum City Village Clerk to occupy different quarters in the same building by 2016.
 The clerk’s office will move to the site of the former local American Family Insurance agency, according to Village Clerk-Treasurer Michele Burg.
 Both have been housed in the same structure at 501 Main St. in the village for as long as Burg can remember.